 Dr. Paul Ehrlich, a famous German pathologist, first identified the condition in 1888 after studying the case of a pregnant woman who died of bone marrow failure.
 In 1904, the disorder was termed aplastic anemia.

 Most of the causes of aplastic anemia are unknown.
 Certain cancer treatments, such as high doses of chemotherapy or radiation treatment, can cause aplastic anemia.
-Other possible causes include chemicals (such as benzene-based compounds), various over-the-counter and prescription medications (such as those used to treat infections, cancer, seizures, and arthritis), viruses (such as the parvovirus B19), immune diseases (such as hepatitis or HIV), pregnancy, street drugs, and environmental toxins (such as insecticides and pesticides).
+Other possible causes include chemicals (such as benzene-based compounds), certain prescription medications, radiation, viruses, immune diseases, pregnancy, street drugs, and environmental toxins (such as insecticides and pesticides).
 Fanconi anemia is an inherited condition.

 Symptoms and Complications

-Other symptoms may include a waxy pallor to the skin and mucous membranes, bleeding gums, a lack of energy during exercise, and tinnitus (ringing in the ears).
+Other symptoms may include a waxy pallor to the skin and mucous membranes, bleeding gums, and a lack of energy during exercise.
 Premenopausal women may have an increased menstrual flow and duration.
 Massive bleeding is unusual.

 Making the Diagnosis